i-dot-ai/redbox/README.md

 We are currently using ElasticSearch as our vector database.

-We have also successfully deployed Redbox to OpenSearch Serverless but this support shouldbe considered experimental at this stage.
+We have also successfully deployed Redbox to OpenSearch Serverless but this support should be considered experimental at this stage.